DLite Concepts#

 Figure 2.
 Datamodel hierarchy.
 The instances colored orange are predefined, while the other may be defined by the user.
 Data instances 5 and 6 are what we normally will call a collection.

 Figure 2 shows the datamodel hierarchy implemented in DLite.
-As a user, you will almost always deal with only entities or data instances, but the hierarchy gives DLite a strong and theoretically well-defined schema.
+As a user, you will almost always deal with only data models or data instances, but the hierarchy gives DLite a strong and theoretically well-defined schema.

 An instance in DLite is a formal representation of a dataset.
-It is called an instance, because it is an instance of a data model (or metadata using the DLite terminology).
+It is called an instance, because it is an instance of a data model.
 This is similar to instances of classes in object oriented programming.

-In DLite we often say that an instance is described by its metadata (aka data model).
-The DLite metadata are themselves formalised and described by their meta-metadata.
-Hence, metadata are instances, too.
+In DLite we often say that an instance is described by its data model (also called entity for historical reasons).
+The DLite data models are themselves formalised and described by their metadata.
+Hence, data models are instances, too.

-At the lowest level of abstraction we have the actual data or data instances.
-Metadata that describe data instances are (for historical reasons and compatibility with SOFT) called entities.
-Entities are instances of the EntitySchema.
+Data models are instances of the EntitySchema.
 The EntitySchema is an instance of the BasicMetadataSchema, which is an instance of itself (meaning that it can be used to describe itself).
 Hence, in DLite everything is an instance.
-This has a practical implication that the API for instances can be applied to all metadata as well.
+This has a practical implication that the API for instances can be applied to all data models as well.
 Since the BasicMetadataSchema can describe itself, no more abstraction levels are needed, making the DLite metadata schema complete and well-defined.

 From Figure 2, one can also see that collections are simply instances of the CollectionEntity.